-A parallel review process was initiated by the Historic Preservation Commission (HPC) in July, 2010.
-During a series of public hearings between July and December, 2010, the HPC drafted revisions to Planning Code Articles 10 and 11.
+The proposed revisions to Planning Code Articles 10 and 11 were drafted by the Historic Preservation Commission (HPC) over the course of a series of hearings held between July and December, 2010.
 The City Attorney's office has reviewed the amendments to both Articles 10 and 11 as drafted by the HPC and has made suggested revisions on the drafts in order to approve them as-to-form.
-The attached draft Ordinances for revisions to Articles 10 and 11 have been approved as-to-form.
-In addition, on September 7, 2011, October 3, 2011, October 13, and October 17, 2011 Supervisor Wiener circulated four Memoranda to the Historic Preservation Commission with proposed further amendments to Articles 10 and 11.
+In addition, on September 7, 2011 and October 3, 2011, Supervisor Wiener circulated two Memoranda to the Historic Preservation Commission with proposed further amendments to Articles 10 and 11.